TEN-framework/portal/content/docs/ten_framework/standard_extension/standard_interface.md

 Since the TEN framework is a framework that separates runtime from development (similar to the relationship between JavaScript and TypeScript's .d.ts files), interface checking and error reporting mainly occur in development-time tools rather than in the runtime TEN Runtime.
 Therefore, TEN Runtime won't report errors due to interface issues when starting a graph.

-In development tools like TEN Designer, if an extension's interface definition is incomplete, it can display hints that certain functionalities are temporarily unavailable for that extension.
+In development tools like TMAN Designer, if an extension's interface definition is incomplete, it can display hints that certain functionalities are temporarily unavailable for that extension.
 For example, when replacing one extension with another, if the interface definition is incomplete, it should display that this functionality is temporarily unavailable for this extension until the interface definition is complete.

 Additionally, since interface definitions can be independent files referenced from elsewhere, incomplete interface definitions are not considered errors during TEN Manager publish/install operations.